AllenInstitute/bmtk/docs/autodocs/source/dpointnet_guide.rst

 that do not differentiate through the recurrent dynamics do not benefit.
 Master weights and checkpoints remain in canonical edge order.

-On SM120 or newer GPUs, ``use_packed_sm120_backward="auto"`` additionally selects a packed FP32 recurrent backward for float16 batch-32 models with four basis columns and ``uint32`` compact-pair metadata.
+On SM86 or newer GPUs, ``use_packed_sm120_backward="auto"`` additionally selects a packed FP32 recurrent backward for float16 batch-32 models with four basis columns and ``uint32`` compact-pair metadata.
 Set it to ``false`` for a same-GPU comparison with the prior pair-projected kernel, or to ``true`` to require the packed path and fail when any prerequisite is absent.
+It defaults to ``"auto"``; SM80 and older retain the prior pair-projected kernel.
+The option name is retained for configuration compatibility after qualification on SM86.
-It defaults to ``"auto"`` and does not change the SM70--SM90 fallback.
-The default CUDA build includes native SM120 code and ``compute_120`` PTX.
+The default CUDA build includes native SM86, SM89, and SM120 code plus ``compute_120`` PTX.

 ``use_packed_sm120_external_backward`` controls the corresponding weight-only backward for named input populations.
 It has the same ``"auto"``, ``true``, and ``false`` selection contract and additionally builds compact pair metadata only for trainable input weights.
 Fixed LGN connectivity therefore retains its smaller metadata layout.
 The packed kernel splits sparse source rows across blocks, returns no external-activity gradient, and writes weight gradients through the CSR-to-canonical edge map.
-SM70--SM90 and incompatible shapes retain the existing external backward.
+Fixed input populations skip both backward kernels.
+SM80 and older and incompatible shapes retain the existing external backward.

+For batch 32 with four basis columns, fused recurrent and spike-input forward passes group each source row's active batch samples into a 32-bit mask and launch one CUDA block per active source row.
+This avoids launching one block for every batch/source combination when biological spike tensors are sparse; other shapes retain the general forward kernel.

 The optimization exchanges startup time and a small amount of persistent GPU memory for faster batch-32 BPTT.
 Measured examples include a 55.7% update-time reduction on a 66,658-neuron network on A100-PCIE-40GB and a 37.9%